-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the layout of the kitchen and dining room and the creation of the rear doors off the dining room.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the attic and the conservatory.
+It is our understanding the conservatory was constructed more than 20 years ago and as such can be deemed as being historic in nature.